pagkly/Zed/Investopedia3/Moore's Law Explained.md

 ## Understanding Moore's Law

-In 1965, Gordon E. Moore—co-founder of [Intel (NASDAQ: INTC](https://www.investopedia.com/markets/quote?tvwidgetsymbol=intc))—postulated that the number of transistors that can be packed into a given unit of space will double about every two years.1 2 Today, however, the doubling of installed transistors on silicon chips occurs at a pace faster than every two years.3
+In 1965, Gordon E. Moore—co-founder of [[Intel (NASDAQ: INTC]](https://www.investopedia.com/markets/quote?tvwidgetsymbol=intc))—postulated that the number of transistors that can be packed into a given unit of space will double about every two years.1 2 Today, however, the doubling of installed transistors on silicon chips occurs at a pace faster than every two years.3

 ## Background